-The certificate of study is issued by the study officer Mrs. Adriana Válová.
-Confirmation is given only to active students in the study (you are not a student during the interruption).
+The certificate of study is issued by the study officer Ms Adriana Válová.
+Confirmation may be given only to active students (you are not a student during an interruption of your studies).

 41. How is the application submitted (interruption or termination of studies, change of study form)?

 The application for interruption of studies as well as any other application is submitted electronically via InSIS.
 The application forms can be found in InSIS in the eAgenda section of the Contact Centre.
 You can find the new application form in the section “I am looking for a solution”.
 The application guide is accessible via the question mark icon in the top-right corner next to the “logout icon”.